 An official letter of enrollment from your academic institution (stating you are a full-time student with the start and end date of school year or semester) or, for military personnel, a letter from your Commanding Officer indicating you're on temporary assignment in B.C.

 A copy of your vehicle registration and/or certificate of title showing the current expiry date.

 4. Once you receive the exemption package, you'll fill out these forms:

 Combined Certificate of Registration of a Non-Resident Motor Vehicle and Insurance Certificate (APV97).

 A credit card authorization form for $30 filing fee.

 5. Mail the package (5 pieces of documentation) back to ICBC.

-6. Once processed and approved, we'll mail you your B.C. permit and decal.
+6. Once processed and approved, we'll mail you your B.C. permit.

 Once you receive the exemption, whenever you're driving here:

 Carry the permit, plus your driver's licence and proof of vehicle registration, and